BianChang/HEMIT-DATASET/README.md

 ## Citation

-If you use this code or dataset in your research, please cite our work.
-The paper has been accepted by the 5th International Workshop on Multiscale Multimodal Medical Imaging (MMMI 2024) and The 1st Workshop on Machine Learning for Multimodal/-sensor Healthcare Data (ML4MHD 2024).
+If you use this code or dataset in your research, please cite the following work:

-We will provide full citation details once it is published.
-Please check back later for the complete citation information.
+[1] Bian C, Philips B, Cootes T, et al. HEMIT: H&E to Multiplex-immunohistochemistry Image Translation with Dual-Branch Pix2pix Generator[J]. arXiv preprint arXiv:2403.18501, 2024.

+[2] Bian C, Wang Y, Lu Z, et al. Immunoaizer: A deep learning-based computational framework to characterize cell distribution and gene mutation in tumor microenvironment[J].
+Cancers, 2021, 13(7): 1659.